*Note: A similar version of this post appeared simultaneously at ABPNews Blog.

 They Knoweth Neither the Day nor Hour

 The crusades of our faith require constant vigilance and purity of heart.
-And so, while I applaud my brothers (and sisters, but mostly it seems like brothers) who have taken upon them the heavy burden of fighting against the tyranny of the liberal agenda, the Disney corporation, World Vision, Target, Canada, Harry Potter, Yoga, Yoga Pants, and all these new-fangled Hindu Runs of the Color, I am afraid that they are missing the silent their who has snuck into our fold and captured our minds with the wiles of Satan – April Fool’s Day.
+And so, while I applaud my brothers (and sisters, but mostly it seems like brothers) who have taken upon them the heavy burden of fighting against the tyranny of the liberal agenda, the Disney corporation, World Vision, Target, Canada, Harry Potter, Yoga, Yoga Pants, and all these new-fangled Hindu Runs of the Color, I am afraid that they are missing the silent thief who has snuck into our fold and captured our minds with the wiles of Satan – April Fool’s Day.

 How else might we explain the rise in duplicity that has been seen in the leaders of the free world.
 Surely before the 16th century leaders were noble and only interested in the welfare of their constituents?
 Surely all this web of lies is not the fault of good meaning leaders, but the work of the evil one who has snuck through our defenses annually on this first day of April.